enhancedsociety/solsa/README.md

     solsa [FLAGS] [OPTIONS] --contract-file <contract-file>

 FLAGS:
         --error-exit        Exit with error code if issues are found -h, --help              Prints help information
-        --html          Output the report as an html file --json          Output the report as JSON
+        --html              Output the report as an html file -i, --include-source    Include contract sources in report --json              Output the report as JSON
     -p, --preload           Preload docker containers necessary for execution --silent            Do not output the report, but only basic pass/fail info -V, --version           Prints version information

 OPTIONS:
-    -f, --contract-file <contract-file>    Path to Solidity smart contract -d, --depth <depth>                    Depth of analysis, the deeper the more thorough, but also the slower [default: shallow]  [possible values: shallow, deep]
-    -o <output>                            File to write report into
+    -f, --contract-file <contract-file>    Path to Solidity smart contract -d, --depth <depth>                    Depth of analysis, the deeper the more thorough, but also the slower [default: shallow]  [possible values: shallow, deep, deeper, deepest] -o <output>                            File to write report into
 ```